 It can be maddening.
 And it’s not okay.

-But not being seen or heard or understood is scary, and thrusts us into “I am not safe” mode.
-We want to protect ourselves, and that makes us scared that anything short of full guns a-blazin’, or erecting the north wall is going to pitch us into the lion’s den, rolled in savory butter and herbs.
+But not being seen or heard or understood is scary and triggers “I am not safe” mode.
+We want to protect ourselves.
+We are scared that anything short of full guns a-blazin’ or erecting the north wall and they’ll pitch us to the lion’s den rolled in savory butter and herbs.

 So, psssst, I am going to let you in on a little secret.
 I am gonna tell you how the game is rigged.